 The pro account is pretty much the same, but requires a minimum deposit of AUD 1,000, and has more competitive spreads, starting from just 0.3 pips (but the commission applies).

 Deposits and withdrawals may come with a transaction fee at this broker, depending on the payment method chosen.
 For deposits, transaction fees average 2% depending on the payment method.
-Although additional transaction fees are not explicitly stated on the broker’s website, it says that it reserves the right to “charge transaction fees on deposits at Forex FS’s discretion without having to give notice.”
+Although additional transaction fees are not explicitly stated on the broker’s website, it says that it reserves the right to “charge transaction fees on deposits at IFS Markets’s discretion without having to give notice.”

-With regards to customer service, the Australia-based team at Forex FS can be contacted via either phone or email.
+With regards to customer service, the Australia-based team at IFS Markets can be contacted via either phone or email.
 Their telephone line is open on weekdays only, between 0900 and 1900 Australian AEST time, which may make it inconvenient for traders in other parts of the world to reach them during regular trading hours.